scottopell/madv/README.md

 In the C version, this appears to be pretty immediate and correctly reduces the RSS.

-In the Go version, this isn't working as seamlessly, even with calls to `FreeOsMemory`.
+In the Go version, the RSS goes down immediately post `FreeOsMemory`.

-TODO: Double check the logic in the go version
+It seems to take ~1min for the scavenger to return the memory otherwise.